BrownCSCI1230/lab08_trimeshes/README.md

 📝 **Task 1**

-Now that you know everything you need to know about triangles and trimeshes, it's time to create your own!
+Now that you know everything you need to know about triangles and trimeshes, it's time to create your own trimeshes!

 You will first draw a triangle.
 In the Triangle class, fill out the `tessellate_triangle()` function stub.
 Use the coordinate points
 - `(-0.5, -0.5, 0)`